twicky99/G_map_integration/README.md

 # G_map_integration

 This project contains google map integration for
--- Latitude and longitude to dispaly Map location and on Map Click display approproate latitude and longitude -- Choosing location from dropdown and update on map and vice versa
+- Latitude and longitude to dispaly Map location and on map click display appropriate latitude and longitude
+- Choosing location from dropdown and update on map and vice versa

 ## Available Scripts